-The country style kitchen has an open concept plus a large kitchen island with plenty of seating in this Acadian style home.
-The wood floors add to the Acadian style feel in the interior of the home (Plan #141-1001).
+The country-style kitchen has an open concept plus a large kitchen island with plenty of seating in this Acadian-style home.
+The wood floors add to the Acadian style feel in the home's interior (Plan #141-1001).

 True to modern sensibilities, Acadian homes usually feature open floor plans, with kitchen, dining area, great room, and perhaps hearth room or other specialty area flowing into one another.

-This Acadian style home has a traditional exterior yet an interior that is both in keeping with traditional looks but with the conveniences of modern living plus a floor plan design that is open and appealing to today's families.
+This Acadian style home has a traditional exterior yet an interior that is both in keeping with traditional looks and the conveniences of modern living, plus a floor plan design that is open and appealing to today's families.
 See more photos of Plan #141-1025 here).

 You don’t have to be Cajun—or even live in the South—to appreciate Acadian-style homes.
 Today’s Nouveau Acadian designs have something for everyone!